List of content you will read in this article:

 - You can use SFTP to transfer sensitive data between two devices/hosts/servers, such as sharing data within institutions, government bodies, etc.

-- You can also use it to run and share the audit report across several organizations and regulatory bodies.
+- You can also run and share the audit report across several organizations and regulatory bodies.

 - You can also use the SFTP tool for creating, deleting, importing, and exporting files and directories.
-You can leverage its capability of storing and sharing big data files along with the flexibility to access them from anywhere using appropriate credentials.
+You can leverage its capability of storing and sharing big data files and the flexibility to access them from anywhere using appropriate credentials.

 - Some commonly used SFTP clients are Filezilla and WinSCP, which are very popular among organizations for managing and sharing files.